Get Ready for UHC Day 2022: Suggested Messages

 It’s essential for sharing lessons, finding common ground and mobilizing a broad base of support for #UniversalHealthCoverage. #UHCDay UHCDay.org

-You can download design files here to customize these graphics for your local language and needs.
+Stay tuned for design files to customize these graphics for your local language and needs.
 You may make small adjustments to the designs if needed, but please do not make large layout changes.

 If you translate these graphics into your local language, please share them with us using this form to be featured on the UHC Day resources page.